 There are some popular questions about cat nipples, and that’s because, deep down, everyone is curious.
 Just as an overview, let’s take a look at the most popular cat nipple questions so that you can finally put an answer to each.

 Do Adult Cats Have More Nipples Than Kittens?

 The answer to this is no. Cats are born with a certain number of nipples, and that is the number that they’ve got for the rest of their lives.
 When a cat gets pregnant, they do not grow more nipples.

-Should I Be Freaked out If My Cat Has Two Nipples?
+Should You Be Freaked Out If Your Cat Has Two Nipples?

 Although this is incredibly rare, there is no reason to freak out in this situation.
 Some cats do not have the standard 6-8 nipples, and if they have 2, that does not make them less of a cat.

-Should I Be Concerned If My Cat’s Nipples Aren’t on Its Belly?
+Should You Be Concerned If Your Cat’s Nipples Aren’t on Its Belly?

-Is It Possible for My Cat to Have No Nipples?
+Is It Possible for Your Cat to Have No Nipples?